Apolinar291076/Work-Day-Scheduler/README.md

 The timeblocks presented starts at 8AM and ends at 7PM. (line 51 in code).

-Depending on what time you opened the planner, the time blocks are color coded to indicate when they are in the past, present, or future.
+Depending on what time you opened the planner, the time blocks are color coded to indicate whether they are in the past, present, or future.

 A textarea element will allow the user to enter event on any time block chosen.
 When the save button for a given time block is clicked, the event for that particular time block is saved in the local storage.
-When the page is refreshed, those information will be copied back to the respective timeblocks.
+When the page is refreshed, those information will be copied back to the respective time blocks.

-To make it unique I assigned a local storage key in the following format : "hourOfDay" + "dayOfYear.
-I did this so that events entered won't appear on the same timeblock the next day.
+To make it unique, I assigned a local storage key in the following format : "hourOfDay" + "dayOfYear.
+I did this so that events entered won't appear on the same timeblock on other days.
 Moving forward a more systematic approach in storing data could be implemented.

 ## Event Listener